briancappello/flask-unchained/docs/tutorial/index.rst

 Tutorial
 ========

-This tutorial will walk you through creating a basic portfolio application for monitoring your investments.
-Users will be able to register, log in, create portfolios and manage the stocks in them.
-You will be able to package and install the application on other computers.
+This tutorial will walk you from Hello World through building a fully-featured quotes application.
+Users will be able to register, log in, create quotes and manage their favorites.

 ..
 FIXME: The tutorial project code is available on GitHub.